ExpeditionRPG/expedition/docs/qdl_guide.md

 ### Events

 Where choices are triggered by adventurers making a choice between buttons, events are triggered by the app when certain criteria are met.
-Right now, there are only events in combat, though this may be expanded in the future.
+Right now, there are only `* on win` and `* on lose` events in combat, though this may be expanded in the future.

 ## Cards